 This round of updates is entirely focused around improving your quality of life while you work in Hex.

-Apps now run faster, filter cells are easier to use, and you can drag 'n' drop cells in Notebook view.
+Filter cells are easier to use, and you can drag 'n' drop cells in Notebook view.
 You can even copy and paste cells between projects.

 🐲 Cell Drag ‘n’ Drop